Avast and AVG security vulnerabilities in both applications

 Avast was warned in December 2021

 Security researchers informed Avast of their findings in December 2021.
-Since then, the company has been releasing security updates.
+Since then the company has released security.

 At this time, SentinelLabs has no evidence that exploit is currently in use.